 If any one of these pollutants (As, Se, and Hg) reaches 85% of the allowable levels during decanting/dewatering, the facility shall immediately discontinue discharge from the decanting/dewatering operations and report the event to the Washington Regional Office and Complex NPDES Permitting Branch via telephone and e-mail.

+When pond dewatering has finished and the discharge primarily consists of treated groundwater extraction and remediation wastewater, Duke Energy shall sample and submit a completed EPA Form 2C for Outfall 001 as soon as practicable, but no later than 180 days from the commencement of groundwater remediation discharges through Outfall 001.